 In Plandek, you can easily set this metric up by using the Completed Tickets metrics.
 Simply add it to your dashboard, and then apply a filter on Issue Type = Story and add Story Points as a breakdown.

 How can you be more proactive?

-Rather than relying on insights retrospectively (i.e. after stories have been delivered), Plandek also enables you to monitor and take action ahead of development start.
+Rather than relying on insights retrospectively (i.e. after stories have been delivered), Plandek also enables you to monitor and take action ahead of development starts.
 Below we see the current distribution of Story Points in the backlog.
-You’ll notice that there’s a a disproportionate amount of 8 and 13-point stories (compared to 1 to 5s), so this will alert the team to be able to focus on these in the short term to see where they can break these stories down further.
+You’ll notice that there are a disproportionate amount of 8 and 13-point stories (compared to 1 to 5s), so this will alert the team to be able to focus on these in the short term to see where they can break these stories down further.

 To set this view up in Plandek, simply add the Unresolved Tickets metric.
 In the metric settings, filter Issue Type = Story and Current Status = [those statuses before development starts].
 Make sure you add a Breakdown by Story Points so you can see how these stories are distributed across the different values.